 9 easiest vegetables to grow for beginners

-While growing homegrown vegetables may seem tricky, knowing what the easiest vegetables to grow are can make all the difference, especially if you want a bumper harvest to last all year.
-The best thing is, you don’t even need a huge garden to grow vegetables, as you can easily plant them in pots, planters or raised beds.
-These can either be placed on windowsills, patio areas or anywhere that can provide sufficient light.
-So if you want to get started on your tasty, organic produce, here are nine of the easiest vegetables to grow for beginners.
+While growing homegrown vegetables may seem tricky, knowing the easiest vegetables to grow can make all the difference, especially if you want a bumper harvest to last all year.
+And the best thing is that you don’t need a huge garden to grow vegetables, as you can easily plant them in pots, planters or raised beds.
+They can be placed on windowsills, patio areas, or anywhere else that is sunny.
+So, if you want to grow your own organic veggies, here are nine of the easiest vegetables to grow for beginners.

 1. Radishes

 This root vegetable is one of the fastest-growing vegetables.
 It can either be used raw in salads or in hearty soups.
 When growing radishes from seed, space them 4 to 6 inches apart in rows and at least 6 inches deep in the soil.
 If they grow too close together, this will stunt their growth.
-Radishes grow rapidly, and can harvest within three weeks for some varieties.
+Radishes grow rapidly, and some varieties can be harvested within three weeks.

 2. Tomatoes